SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-01-straud-houndstooth.md

 <i>I turn toward the three that remain.</i>

-<i>I tap my foot and sprout divides the rubble, quickly taking the shape of a sapling about five feet tall.
+<i>I tap my foot and a sprout divides the rubble, quickly taking the shape of a sapling about five feet tall.
 It is pale with plenty of emerald leaves.</i>

 #### KEVIN